nf-core/rnaseq/docs/usage.md

 See the user guide of the [Subread package here](http://bioinf.wehi.edu.au/subread-package/SubreadUsersGuide.pdf).
 Note that you can also specify more than one desired value, separated by a comma:
 ``--fcExtraAttributes gene_id,...``

+## Transcriptome mapping with Salmon

+If the option `--transcriptome` is provided to a fasta file of cDNA sequences, the pipeline will also run transcriptome quantification using [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html).

+### Indexing the transcriptome

+The transcriptome is indexed using the default parameters of Salmon, using the default k-mer size of 31.
+As [discussed](https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode), the a k-mer size off 31 works well with reads that are length 75bp or longer.

 ## Alignment tool